The Well Worn Shoes

 • Elevation Gain: 590 ft

-The rating of this trail has recently be upgraded to difficult on All Trails due to the steep nature of the trail.
+The rating of this trail has recently been upgraded to difficult on All Trails due to the steep nature of the trail.

 Mount Battie via Carriage Road Trail